View the workshop

-How can a founder best negotiate a VC term sheet?
+How can a founder best negotiate equity and a VC term sheet?

-Learn from a top startup Lawyer, as well as a Founder who has raised over $80 million and had a successful exit, on how to strategically negotiate a venture term sheet to generate the best outcome for you and your team.
+Learn from a top startup Lawyer, as well as a Founder who has raised over $80 million and had a successful exit, on how to strategically negotiate a venture term sheet and equity with investors to generate the best outcome for you and your team.

 If you’re reading this, you’re likely raising money for your startup or will be doing so sometime in the near future.
 Either way, you’re soon to have a term sheet in front of you.
 Term sheets are issued by Investors, for Investors, and written by Lawyers for Lawyers, and the financial & operational consequences can be difficult to fully understand.

-Join us for a workshop with Herb Moore of McCarter & English and Rami Essaid of Finmark & Distil Networks, who will walk us through what entrepreneurs need to know when reviewing a term sheet.
+Join us for a workshop with Herb Moore of McCarter & English and Rami Essaid of Finmark & Distil Networks, who will walk us through what entrepreneurs need to know when reviewing and negotiating a term sheet with investors.
 Gain insight into the basic sections of a term sheet, which ones you should pay most attention to, and how to avoid signing an agreement you don’t fully understand to ensure you and your team end up with the best financial outcome possible upon exit.

 Herb “JR” Moore is Special Counsel in the firm’s Venture Capital & Emerging Growth Companies practice.
 He focuses his practice on advising entrepreneurial clients and venture capital investors on a full range of transactional, securities law and corporate governance matters.
 Herb counsels early stage, emerging growth and middle market tech and tech-enabled companies on a diverse range of corporate matters, including venture capital financings, technology transfer agreements, mergers and acquisitions, protection of intellectual property, complex commercial agreements, licensing, entity formation and general corporate matters.